-Adryan Toth has a general litigation practice with a focus on class actions and commercial litigation, representing clients involved in civil and criminal disputes.
-His experience includes complex class actions, defence of criminal and regulatory offences, residential real estate litigation, and appellate litigation.
-Adryan has acted for clients at all levels of court in Saskatchewan, and is a contributor to MLT’s Class Actions blog.
+Adryan’s experience includes complex class actions, defence of criminal and regulatory offences, residential real estate litigation, and appellate litigation.
+He has acted for clients at all levels of court in Saskatchewan, and is a contributor to the MLT Aikins class actions blog.

-Prior to joining MLT, Adryan clerked with the Saskatchewan Court of Appeal.
-During that time he also completed a Master of Laws degree which culminated in the defense of his innovative and award winning thesis titled “Law in 3-Dimensions”.
+Prior to joining the firm, Adryan clerked with the Saskatchewan Court of Appeal.
+During that time he also completed a Master of Laws degree which culminated in the defense of his innovative and award-winning thesis entitled “Law in 3-Dimensions.”

-- Good Mourning Walk, Regina Palliative Care Inc. – Volunteer and Committee Member (since 2015)
+- Volunteer and Committee Member, Good Mourning Walk, Regina Palliative Care Inc. (2015-present)

 - University of Saskatchewan Graduate Thesis Award – Law in 3 Dimensions (2013)